blocky/attestation-service-examples/attest_fn_call/README.md

-# Hello World - Attesting a Function Call
+# Attesting a Function Call

 This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest simple function calls.